Soralsei/rr100-rhoban/doc/documentation.md

 3. build image
 4. run image
  -->
-The project contains a convenience script for building and running the project with Docker.
+The project contains a convenience script (located at the root of the project with the name `build_and_run.sh`) for building and running the project with Docker.
 In this section, we will go over the basics of what that script does, in case one would like to edit it to suit their needs.

 The script does a few things when run :
 1. The script accepts both short-hand options and long-hand options (`--image-tag` and `-i` for example).
 Before parsing (due to limitations of the built-in POSIX command `getopts`) the script first needs to convert these long-hand arguments to their equivalent short-hand flags/options.
 This means that you need to find a unique association between a `--<option>` and a `-<flag>`.
 For example, the `--image-tag` and the `--ip-address` options of the script both start with the letter 'i' but the `-<flag>` for `--ip-address` is `-a` because `-i` was already associated with `--image-tag`.
 After this, the script parses the converted arguments with `getopts`.